mediacms-io/mediacms/docs/moodle_plugin.md

 Users are added individually to the course category group in MediaCMS when accessing embedded media in Moodle element or My Media in Moodle, or when content is shared with course members.

 Automatic continuous synchronisation of courses and users has not yet been established, e.g. via NRPS.
 A future version may include this.
-Instead, ad hoc course membership and role synchronisation is happening for a specific user, when the user clicks on My Media.
+Instead, ad hoc course membership and role synchronisation is happening for a specific user, when a member of the course clicks on My Media.

-As such, if the user is removed from a course, or gets a different role, this is synced to course category group in MediaCMS, when user clicks on My Media in Moodle.
+As such, if the user is removed from a course, or gets a different role, this is synced to course category group in MediaCMS, when a course member clicks on My Media in Moodle.

 ## 3. For Students